christophe-calmejane/Hive/README.md

 ## Compilation

 - Clone this repository
+- Copy .hive.config.sample to .hive.config, then edit it for installer customization
 - Run the setup_fresh_env.sh script that should properly setup your working copy
 - Run the gen_cmake.sh script with whatever optional parameters required (run *gen_cmake.sh -h* to display the help)
 - Go into the generated output folder